julelang/manual/src/std/os.md

 Returns new `&File` by handle.
 If hadle <= 0, returns nil reference.

-`static fn Open(path: str, flag: OFlag, mode: int)!: &File`\
+`static fn Open(path: str, flag: oFlag, mode: int)!: &File`\
-Opens file stream with named file, specified flag (OFlag.Rdwr, OFlag.Trunc etc.) and perm.
-If named file does not exist and OFlag.Creat flag is passed, will created with mode (before umask).
+Opens file stream with named file, specified flag (O_RDWR, O_TRUNC etc.) and perm.
+If named file does not exist and O_CREATE flag is passed, will created with mode (before umask).
 If successful, returns File reference with handle to file stream and the reference can used for I/O operations.

 Possible errors: `Denied` `Exist` `Signal` `SyncIO` `IO` `IsDir` `Loop` `PerProcessLimit` `LongPath` `SystemWideLimit` `NotExist` `UnableStream` `NoSpace` `NotDir` `Device` `Overflow` `ReadOnly` `Retry` `Busy`